Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.inch
 ```

 The inch, a US customary unit of length defined as 2.54 cm.

-Dimension: `Unitful.𝐋`.

-See Also: `Unitful.cm`.

 #### Meter